stephvai/FitBitApp/README.md

-#CS 2212 team08 - Winter 2016
+# CS 2212 team08 - Winter 2016

-If you do not have git configured to get started, you will need to run these commands in your terminal to clone the repo.
+If you do not have git configured you will need to run these commands in your terminal to configure git and clone the repo.

 ## Configure Git for the first time